Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 ### Tweaking bash

 In general, most customizations go to the `.bash_profile` or `.bashrc` files.
-Here, I'll show a slightly modular approach, so we can simplify the files before they get too long and difficult to manage.
+Here, we'll show a slightly modular approach, so we can simplify the files before they get too long and difficult to manage.
 Once you change the `.bash_profile` or the underlying configuration files, you need to make sure those changes are persisted.
 You can that by "sourcing" the `.bash_profile` with `source .bash_profile` or restarting your terminal.

 #### Tweaking the bash prompt

-For this and the following sections, we need to create the following files: `.bash_profile`, `.bash_prompt`, `.aliases` and `.gitconfig` (which you mostly have).
+For this and the following sections, we need to create the following files: `.bash_profile` (main entry point the Terminal application searches for), `.bash_prompt` (customizes the look of the prompt), `.aliases` (adds new shortcuts/aliases for common commands) and `.gitconfig` (customizations for git commands).
 Let's start with creating these:

 ```{bash}
 cd ~